aicioara/book-stories-from-2025/content/markdown/02 - Stories from 2025/0400 2025-10-13 - How I spent the summer of 2025.md

 Everything else is a blur, but in the end we finished 4th, with a very sour taste.
 After celebrations, I headed home and slept from 2 PM until the next morning, then drove home to Alba Iulia.

 Returning to Alba Iulia was now exciting and scary.
-After finshing with the Greece trip and the Karting competition, and until going to Alex' wedding and flying back to the US, I had to put in my resignation from Apple, as I was about to join OpenAI, one week after returning to the USA.
+After finishing with the Greece trip and the Karting competition, and until going to Alex' wedding and flying back to the US, I had to put in my resignation from Apple, as I was about to join OpenAI, one week after returning to the USA.

-I wrote more about the resignation step in [2025-09-12 - How I announced my resignation from Apple](2025-09-12%20-%20How%20I%20announced%20my%20resignation%20from%20Apple.md) and I explained the visa constraints more in [2025-09-21 - H-1B Executive order](2025-09-21%20-%20H-1B%20Executive%20order.md), but I will give a small summary here.
+I wrote more about the resignation step in \[How I announced my resignation from Apple\] and I explained the visa constraints more in \[H-1B Executive order\], but I will give a small summary here.

 In April 2025, I interviewed with OpenAI, received an offer in May 2025 and accepted it while in my first Romanian trip.
 Due to a quirk of the offer, joining around the last day of the month had a chance of being financially better than joining around the first day of the following month, mostly due to off by one details.
 I wanted to join at the end of May, right after my offer, but that was impossible because I had to renew my visa.
 I then wanted to join end of June, but I did not want to join just to leave for (this) trip to Romania.
 This meant that the soonest I could join was end of July.
 More specifically July 28.